awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/03_cafe_operations_sop.md

-# Café Operations SOP
+# Cafe Operations SOP
-Co.work.PLAY Café
+Co.work.PLAY Cafe

 ## 1. Role Purpose

-The Café team (baristas / café operators) ensures:
+The Cafe team (baristas / cafe operators) ensures:

 - High-quality coffee and food.
 - Smooth, friendly service.
 - Cleanliness and safety in all food and beverage areas.

-The café is both a **standalone experience** and a support engine for members working and watching their children.
+The cafe is both a **standalone experience** and a support engine for members working and watching their children.

 ---